-/s/ Michael P. Lewis
+/s/ Timothy J. Cunningham

-By: Michael P. Lewis, Chief Financial Officer
+By: Timothy J. Cunningham, Chief Financial Officer

-Dated: May 31, 2016
+May 31, 2017

-Power Solutions International, Inc. Conflict Mineral Report For The Year Ended December 31, 2015
+Power Solutions International, Inc. Conflict Minerals Report For The Year Ended December 31, 2016

-This report is provided by Power Solutions International, Inc. for the year ended December 31, 2015 and is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934 (the "Rule").
+This report is provided by Power Solutions International, Inc. for the year ended December 31, 2016 and is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934 (the Rule).
 The Rule was adopted by the Securities and Exchange Commission (SEC) to implement reporting and disclosure requirements related to conflict minerals as directed by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank Act).
 The Rule imposes certain reporting obligations on SEC registrants whose manufactured products contain conflict minerals which are necessary to the functionality or production of their products.
-Conflict Minerals are defined as cassiterite, columbite-tantalite, gold, wolframite, and their derivatives, which are limited to tin, tantalum, tungsten, and gold (3TG).
+Conflict Minerals are defined as (a) columbite-tantalite, also known as coltan (the metal ore from which tantalum is extracted); cassiterite (the metal ore from which tin is extracted); gold; wolframite (the metal ore from which tungsten is extracted); or their derivatives, which are currently limited to tantalum, tin and tungsten (3TG) or (b) any other mineral or its derivatives determined by the Secretary of State to be financing conflict in the Democratic Republic of the Congo or an adjoining country (Covered Countries).
 These requirements apply to registrants whatever the geographic origin of the conflict minerals and whether or not they fund armed conflict.

-If a registrant can establish that the conflict minerals originated from sources other than the Democratic Republic of the Congo or an adjoining country (the "Covered Countries"), or from recycled and scrap sources, they must submit a Form SD which describes the Reasonable Country of Origin Inquiry completed.
+If a registrant can establish that the conflict minerals originated from sources other than the Covered Countries or from recycled and scrap sources, they must submit a Form SD which describes the reasonable country of origin inquiry completed.

 If a registrant has reason to believe that any of the conflict minerals in their supply chain may have originated in the Covered Countries, or if they are unable to determine the country of origin of those conflict minerals, then the issuer must exercise due diligence on the conflict minerals' source and chain of custody.
-The registrant must annually submit a report, Conflict Minerals Report (CMR), to the SEC that includes a description of those due diligence measures.
+The registrant must annually submit a report, a Conflict Minerals Report (CMR), to the SEC that includes a description of those due diligence measures.

-The report presented herein is not audited as the Rule provides that if a registrant's products are "DRC conflict undeterminable" in 2013, 2014, or in 2015, the CMR is not subject to an independent private sector audit.
+The report presented herein is not audited as the Rule provides that if a registrant's products are "DRC conflict undeterminable" in 2013, 2014, 2015, or 2016, the CMR is not subject to an independent private sector audit.